earflames/earflames/README.md

 <br>

-### 💭 ─── Ethereal Whispers ─── 💭
+##### 💭 ─── Ethereal Whispers ─── 💭

-> *“Fading into the soft pastel sky, where the clouds taste like cotton candy and the stars sing lullabies.
-Leave your wings at the door, and let yourself float away in this quiet daydream.”* 🩰✨
+> *“Fading into the soft blossom sky, where the mist tastes like sweet cotton candy and the emerald leaves whisper lullabies.
+Leave your wings at the door, and let yourself float away in this quiet, rosy-tinted daydream.”* 🩰✨

 <br>